massimopizzol/aligned-converter/README.md

 Prepare the life cycle inventory in Excel.
 Save it in .csv format in the same folder as the Python script `lci_to_bw2.py`

+* For import into Brightway2, the last seven columns are not strictly mandatory.
+However, it is recommended to include uncertainty and simapro codes for reference under column "Simapro name".
-* Use exact dataset codes to link with background system
+* In the column "Exchange input"	use exact dataset codes to link with other foreground or background activities
-* Use "technosphere", "production", "biosphere", etc. to indicate various types of exchanges.
+* In the column "Exchange type" use "technosphere", "production", "biosphere", or "substitution". to indicate various types of exchanges.
 See brightway docs for more info.

 To run the converter one needs to open a bw project **that includes the needed biosphere and background databases** ([see tutorial for importing biosphere3 and ecoinvent here](https://github.com/massimopizzol/advanced-lca-notebooks/blob/main/Course-material/3-Ecoinvent.ipynb)).